 2. Make sure your sources are set up right

-Source components usually have a variety of display options, but will typically manage themselves depending on the display they're partnered with thanks to the EDID (Extended display identification data) info they encounter.
-You can manually intervene though if your combination results in some aberrant behaviour.
+Source components and Blu-ray players usually have a variety of display options, but will typically manage themselves depending on the display they're partnered with - thanks to the EDID (Extended display identification data) info they encounter.
+You can manually intervene though if your combination results in some odd behaviour.

 3. Ambient light affects image perception